gerardcl/renfe-cli/README.md

 Options:
-  -h, --help            show this help message and exit -d DAYS, --days=DAYS  number of days from today to get the timetable -o ORIGIN, --origin=ORIGIN
+  -h, --help            show this help message and exit -o ORIGIN, --origin=ORIGIN
                         from/origin ID of the train station.
 Use flag '-s
                         <possible station name>' in order to search for IDs
   -t TO, --to=TO        to/destination ID of the train station.
 Use flag '-s
                         <possible station name>' in order to search for IDs
+  -d DAYS, --days=DAYS  number of days from today to get the timetable
+                        (default: 0 - today)
+  -b BROWSER, --browser=BROWSER
+                        possible browsers are "firefox" and "chrome" (default: firefox)
   -s SEARCH, --search=SEARCH
                         you need to get the stations IDs, searching by names;
                         in order to apply right inputs for origins and/or